tKemery/Brewery-Locator/README.md

 # Brewery-Locator

-An app that helps you find breweries across America.
+A Web app that helps you find breweries across America.
 Ideal for travelers and passers-through, or for those who just want to support their local brewers and find new hangouts.
 Users can enter a location to see its breweries, and furthermore, filter those breweries by type and see the breweries' Yelp ratings.

 ## Motivation